 The FAFSA will apply you for all federal programs.
 RPCC participates in following federal programs:

-Federal Pell Grant,
+Federal Pell Grant, and

-Federal Stafford Loans (Subsidized and Unsubsidized).
+Federal Direct Loans (Subsidized Stafford and Unsubsidized Stafford).

 When and how will I hear about my financial aid eligibility?